Grice's Maxims Pythonic Edition

-Provable is better than unprovable
+Provable is better than unprovable.

-Relevant is better than irrelevant
+Relevant is better than irrelevant.

-Certainty is better that obscurity
+Certainty is better than obscurity.

-Clarity is better than ambiguity
+Clarity is better than ambiguity.

-Brief is better than lengthy
+Brief is better than lengthy.

-Order is better than chaos
+Order is better than chaos.

 I hope this short post was useful.
 These maxims should help you to be a better speaker and listener as long as you will not forget the reason why you get derailed.
-Remember it is easier to change yourself and your outlook rather then the people around you.
+Remember it is easier to change yourself and your outlook rather than the people around you.
 So go try to be a better communicator by using at least few rules I presented.